kevinmstevens/MyCV/README.md

 ## Description

-What it is: A simple website for a prototype of my simple CV Why it was created: I am practicing my web development skils.
+What it is: A simple website for a prototype of my simple CV.  <br>
+Why it was created: I am practicing my web development skils. <br>
-Who created it: I did.
+Who created it: I did!

 ## Getting Started